LK64076007A/LK64076007A.github.io/_posts/2012-10-13-Saving-sequential-webpages-with-Keyboard-Maestro.md

 layout: post
 title: Saving sequential webpages as PDFs with Keyboard Maestro
 date: 2012-10-13 8:06
-tags: Keyboard Maestro, technology, programming
+tags:
+- Keyboard Maestro
+- technology
+- programming
 ---

 I needed to save as PDF a series of 80 webpages on a slow server on a password protected website.
 I could have sat there for an hour doing it manually, but since I wanted to get dressed and have a cup of coffee, I made a Keyboard Macro shortcut instead.